zhewenshen/BAMBINO-LM/README.md

 ```

 ## Evaluation
-Evaluations for our paper were conducted using EleutherAI's [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) on the [UINAUIL](https://github.com/valeriobasile/uinauil/tree/main) dataset.
+Evaluations for our experiments were conducted using EleutherAI's [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) on the [UINAUIL](https://github.com/valeriobasile/uinauil/tree/main) dataset.
 Please refer to the original repositories for usage.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.